A few days back I wrote about how we can use SUMIF OR. And today, I want to show that by using the same logic we can create a COUNT OR formula.

 Make sure to download this data file from here and now, let’s get started…

 How to use COUNTIF/COUNTIFS OR

-Have a look at below data where you have a list of people and their favorite social media platform.
+Have a look at the below data where you have a list of people and their favorite social media platforms.

 With both of the above formulas, you will get 25 in the result which is the count of both Facebook (17) + Twitter (8) combined.

 As I mentioned earlier, COUNTIFS uses AND logic and on the other hand, in COUNIF you can only specify one value to count.

 To understand the application of OR with these functions you need to split this formula into three parts.